 Museum of the Moon is a large-scale touring installation by British artist Luke Jerram.
 The luminescent sculpture of the moon features detailed NASA imagery of the lunar surface.
-Twenty-three feet in diameter and highly detailed, the Moon was built to an approximate ratio of 1:500,000.
+Twenty-three feet in diameter and highly detailed, the Moon is built to an approximate ratio of 1:500,000.
 Accompanying the installation is a musical composition by award-winning composer Dan Jones.
 To date, the artwork has been presented in more than 30 countries and experienced by over 10 million viewers.
 People everywhere have their own distinct relationship to the moon, and yet it connects us all.

-Saturday, Oct 16th: Catch a live performance by the Core Theater Ensemble at 7 pm under the moon, a pop up by the Lil Truck of Tools, and keep the party rolling at 8 pm with Beach Floyd, a Pink Floyd cover band that will transport you to the dark side of the moon.
+Saturday, Oct 16th: Catch a live performance by the Core Theater Ensemble at 7 pm under the moon, a pop up by the Lil Truck of Tools, and keep the party rolling at 8 pm with Beach Floyd, a Pink Floyd cover band that transports you to the dark side of the moon.

 Sunday, Oct 17th: Rounds out our stellar weekend with moments of introspection and reflection.
 At 10 am Sky’s the Limit Yoga hosts a class under the moon and the evening features music by the Virginia Opera and dance performances by the ODU Dance Program.

 The Moon is illuminated from dusk to dawn each day.
-Parking access on 41st street.
-FREE & Open to the Public.

 Museum of the Moon Exhibition and Programs are made possible by our generous Sponsors: